rikke-dishington/community-science-museum/README.md

 ## Support

 Contributions, issues, and feature requests are welcome!
-Please open a pull request
+Please open a pull request before you make any changes.

-Here you can detail any information you want to provide regarding contributing to the project.
-These instructions can simply detail the process you want a person to take, such as to make sure to open a pull request so code can be reviewed.

-Contributions, issues, and feature requests are welcome!

 Give a ⭐️ if you like this project!